-Each PFI and/or Servicer warrants and agrees not to alter, assign, convey, hypothecate, pledge, or in any other way transfer, conditionally or otherwise, its interest in a Mortgage Loan delivered under the MPF Program, except as expressly permitted in the Applicable Agreements.
+Each PFI and/or Servicer warrants and agrees not to alter, assign, convey, hypothecate, pledge, or in any other way transfer, conditionally or otherwise, its interest in a Mortgage

+Loan delivered under the MPF Program, except as expressly permitted in the Applicable Agreements.

-4.2.4 Business Continuity / Disaster Recovery Program
+4.2.4 Business Continuity / Disaster Recovery Program (4/23/25)

-Each PFI and/or Servicer warrants that it has an effective business continuity and disaster recovery program that will assure continued normal business processing of MPF-related transactions in the event of a disaster or disruption, and that its program includes monitoring and ensuring third-party vendors have adequate business continuity and disaster recovery procedures in place.
+Each PFI and/or Servicer warrants that it has an effective business continuity and disaster recovery program that will assure its continued compliance with obligations under the Applicable Agreements and ensure continued normal business processing of MPF-related transactions in the event of a disaster or disruption, and that its program includes monitoring and ensuring third-party vendors have adequate business continuity and disaster recovery procedures in place.